symfony/symfony-docs/service_container/alias_private.rst

     Anonymous services are only supported by the XML, YAML, and PHP Fluent configuration formats.

-.. versionadded:: 3.3

-    The feature to configure anonymous services in YAML was introduced in Symfony 3.3.

-.. versionadded:: 4.1

-    The feaature to configure anonymous services in PHP Fluent was introduced in Symfony 3.4.

 In some cases, you may want to prevent a service being used as a dependency of other services.
 This can be achieved by creating an anonymous service.
 These services are like regular services but they don't define an ID and they are